minio/docs/source/operations/concepts/availability-and-resiliency.rst

       This erasure set has lost more drives than the configured parity of ``EC:4`` and has therefore lost both read and write quorum.
       MinIO cannot recover any data stored on this erasure set.

+   Transient or temporary drive failures, such as due to a failed storage controller or connecting hardware, may recover back to normal operational status within the erasure set.

-MinIO further mitigates the risk of erasure set failure by "striping" erasure set drives across each node in the pool.
+MinIO further mitigates the risk of erasure set failure by "striping" erasure set drives symmetrically across each node in the pool.
    MinIO automatically calculates the optimal erasure set size based on the number of nodes and drives, where the maximum set size is 16 (sixteen).
    It then selects one drive per node going across the pool for each erasure set, circling around if the erasure set stripe size is greater than the number of nodes.
-   This topology improves resiliency to the loss of a single node, or even a storage controller on that node.
+   This topology provides resiliency to the loss of a single node, or even a storage controller on that node.

    .. figure:: /images/availability/availability-erasure-sharding-striped.svg
       :figwidth: 100%